Peripheral Angiography and Stenting

 Overview

-Signs and symptoms of peripheral artery disease are related to organs and tissues fed by the stenotic or almost occluded artery and they include, but not limited to muscle pain, cramps, numbed skin, cold hands and feet, changes in skin tone usually on the fingers and toes, no pulse or poor pulse in unilateral limb or leg and organ dysfunction as well as stroke, heart attack, and amputation.
+Signs and symptoms of peripheral artery disease are related to organs and tissues fed by the stenotic or almost occluded artery.
+They include but are not limited to, muscle pain, cramps, numbed skin, cold hands and feet, changes in skin tone, usually on the fingers and toes, no pulse or poor pulse in unilateral limb or leg, and organ dysfunction, as well as stroke, heart attack, and amputation.

 Why is this procedure done?

-The principal sign that suggests a peripheral artery disease is the leg pain that develops while walking and stiffness of lower leg muscles – severe enough to make walking impossible.
-The patient needs to rest and the pain and the muscle stiffness regresses and even disappears after several minutes of resting.
-This sign of the peripheral artery disease is referred to as claudication.
-A peripheral angiography involves locating the stenotic or clogged segment, removal of the plaque that causes the narrowing or clogging and placement of a stent, if required, to restore and maintain the blood flow.
+The principal sign suggesting peripheral artery disease is the leg pain that develops while walking and stiffness of lower leg muscles – severe enough to make walking impossible.
+The patient needs to rest; the pain and muscle stiffness regress and even disappear after several minutes of rest.
+This sign of peripheral artery disease is referred to as claudication.
+Peripheral angiography involves locating the stenotic or clogged segment, removing the plaque that causes the narrowing or clogging, and placing a stent, if required, to restore and maintain the blood flow.

 Risks